lopezdsr/sql-query/sqlref/sql_functions.md

 ## map_values
 {: #map_values}

-map_values(map) - Returns an unordered array containing the values of the map.
+map_values(map) - Returns an unordered array that contains the values of the map.

 **Example of an SQL function usage fragment:**